From Flow to Form: Emergence of the Cytokinetic Ring via Active Cortical Dynamics

 We simulate active cortical flows ${\bf u(r)}$ on a deformable shell, representing the cell cortex \cite{julia-prl,julia-pre}.
 A phase variable $\phi ({\bf r})$ separates two isotropic fluids, the cytoplasm in the cell-interior, at $\phi=1$, and the extra-cellular fluid, at $\phi=-1$.
 A thin layer (shell) of active gel, representing the cell cortex, lies at the interface.
 Orientation distribution of acto-myosin filaments in the cortex is modeled by a nematic order parameter field $Q_{ij}({\bf r})=\langle n_in_j -\delta_{ij}/3\rangle$, where ${\bf \hat n(r)}$ is the nematic director field.
 In addition, the deformable shell is rendered with Helfrich type \cite{julia-prl} elasticity representative of the cell membrane surrounding the cortex.

-The driving force of the cortical flow is the active stress gradient created by the contractile actomyosin gel, $\sigma^{a}_{ij} =\zeta({\bf r}) Q_{ij}({\bf r})$, where the amplitude $\zeta>0$ and is assumed to be proportional to the local myosin concentration.
-Following experimental observation that, myosin concentration is peaked at the division furrow \cite{reymann2016cortical}, we impose a static activity profile $\zeta({\bf r})=\zeta_0 \exp[-(x-\frac{L}{2})^2/2\beta ^2]$, varying only along the division axis $x$ (see Fig.\ref{fig.stress}-a) and peaked at the middle $x=L/2$, the division plane.
+The driving force of the cortical flow is the active stress gradient created by the contractile actomyosin gel, $\sigma^{a}_{ij} =\zeta({\bf r}) Q_{ij}({\bf r},t)$, where the amplitude $\zeta>0$ and is assumed to be proportional to the local myosin concentration.
+Following experimental observation that, myosin concentration is peaked at the division furrow \cite{reymann2016cortical}, we impose a static profile $\zeta({\bf r})=\zeta_0 \exp[-(x-\frac{L}{2})^2/2\beta ^2]$, varying only along the division axis $x$ (see Fig.\ref{fig.stress}-a) and peaked at the division plane $x=L/2$.
 Here $L$ is the length of the simulation box (a cube) and standard deviation $\beta\ll L/2$.
+However $\sigma^{a}_{ij}$ still depends on the local nematic alignment $Q_{ij}({\bf r},t)$.

 The equations governing the dynamics of the phase field, nematic field and the actomyosin velocity field are as follows \cite{julia-prl, julia-prx-extraterms},

 The phase field in Eq.\ref{eq.phi1} follows a Cahn-Hillard type advection diffusion dynamics \cite{cahn-hillard1958} where the chemical potential $\mu=\delta F/\delta\mathbf \varphi$ and the free energy $F=\int d^3r f(\phi,{\bf \nabla}\phi, {\bf Q,\nabla Q})$ has contribution from various sources explained below.
 The orientation field $Q_{ij}$ in Eq.\ref{eq.Q} is governed by fluid advection, the flow coupling $S$ and the molecular field ${\bf H} = -(\delta F/\delta {\bf Q} - \frac{1}{3} \mathrm{tr}[\delta F/\delta {\bf Q}] {\bf I})$.
 Here $\Gamma_{\phi}$ and $\Gamma_Q$ are the respective relaxation constants.